 The sensory input triggers the brain.
 You put meaning to whatever it is, and immediately emotions are triggered, and then a feeling is created.
 It happens so fast, and no matter what the inner dialogue is, it’s always taking place.

-Here’s an example – Teaching fitness classes I was subject to the thoughts and feelings of the students about my teaching.
+Here are an example – Teaching fitness classes, I was subject to the students’ thoughts and feelings about my teaching.
 Twenty or more students could love what I taught, and one student wouldn’t.
 The sting of the negative experience had more effect on me than the positives.